 Credit: eazypeazymealz.com

 To make this dish lower in calories, simply swap out the rice for cauliflower rice.
-As long as you have a good quality food processor, it’s very easy and cheap to make.
+A quality food processor makes it easier.

 Per Serving: